chase-lahner/Cuscuta/README.md

  		+ More enemies will be spawned in with 2 players
 		+ Some rooms require teamwork to complete
 	+ At least 4 enemy types
+		+ 2 For each category: strong in stealth vs strong in carnage
+		+ Stealth:
+			+ 1 Enemy that is weak, but can detect player from a longer radius
+			+ 1 Enemy that has the longest detection radius, but shorter attention span
+		+ Carnage:
+			+ 1 Enemy that is weak, but is mobile and does high damage
+			+ 1 Enemy with a high health bar and does high damage, but is very slow
  	+ One distinct item players can utilize
    	+ Ability to escape detection from enemies
 * Finalized Generation